jamiekwan/jamiekwan.github.io/template.md

 # =============================================================================

 layout: era
+# Do not publish this starter file — it would collide with real pages that reuse the same
+# permalink.
+Duplicate this file, set a unique permalink, then remove `published: false`.
+published: false
-permalink: forrec-gensler
+permalink: era-template

-title: "Forrec + Gensler | [Short headline — replace]"
+title: "Company 1 + Company 2 | [Short headline — replace]"
 oneliner: "One-line thesis for this era.
 Replace with your story hook."

 # Hero background image: file at assets/images/{value}.jpg (no extension here).